 HB 1139 would modify either the category or subcategory of Archuleta, Delta, Eagle, Grand, Las Animas, Ouray, Montezuma, Pitkin, Routt, Saguache and Summit counties for purposes of increasing the salaries of county elected officials.
 As the state constitution prohibits an elected official from receiving a raise during his/her term, these salary increases would not go into effect until the elected official is reelected in either 2024 or 2026.

-The bill was signed by the Governor this past week.
+The bill has been signed by the Governor.